The Holywell music rooms are the oldest, purpose built music venue in Europe,

 Holywell Music and Folk has been born out of a desire

-to keep this live music tradition alive in the heart of Oxford,
+to keep this live music tradition alive in the heart of Oxford, in the UK's most beautiful building.

 Please navigate through to our Whats On page for